Frequently Asked Questions

 -

-Virtual sessions are offered across Ontario via Google Meet.
-This is the standard format.
+Virtual sessions are offered across Ontario via Google Meet and are the standard format for most clients.

 -